Part of our Marketing Compliance Hub—see related posts on TCPA Consent Requirements, State Opt‑Out Rules for 2025.

 Do Not Call (DNC) regulations exist to protect consumers from unwanted telemarketing calls and preserve their privacy rights.

 "Scrubbing" means comparing your calling lists against DNC registries and removing any matching phone numbers before you call them.
 DNC scrubbing is now mission-critical for businesses.
-Federal penalties reach $53,088 per illegal call, with additional state fines and lawsuits.
+Federal penalties exceed $53,000 per illegal call, with additional state fines and lawsuits.
 This guide covers the essentials to keep your business compliant and protect your bottom line.

 Legal Disclaimer: This guide provides general information only and does not constitute legal advice.
 Consult with qualified legal counsel for guidance specific to your business situation.

 Penalty escalation is real.
-The FTC now assesses up to $53,088 per illegal call under the Telemarketing Sales Rule (TSR)*.
+The FTC now assesses over $50k+ per illegal call (adjusted periodically) under the Telemarketing Sales Rule (TSR)*.
 State enforcement has intensified too—Florida imposes up to $10,000 per call, tripled for willful violations.

 *Note: Some sources indicate FTC penalties may be $51,744-$53,088.
 Verify current amounts with FTC directly.